A Scalable AutoML Approach Based on Graph Neural Networks

-The result of adding these dataset nodes is a highly interconnected graph for ML pipelines, we refer to it as {\GML}.
-Our {\GML} captures both the code and data aspects of ML pipelines.
-Hence, we can populate {\GML} with datasets from different sources, such as OpenML~\cite{OpenML} and Kaggle, and ML pipelines applied on these datasets.
-Thus, {\sysname} can easily train a model based on a large set of pipelines associated with similar datasets.
+Our meta-learning component aims to pick learners and transformer for unseen datasets.
+Thus, {\sysname} links the filtered ML pipelines with the used datasets.
+The result of adding these dataset nodes is a highly interconnected graph for ML pipelines, we refer to it as \textit{{\GML}}.
+Our {\GML} graph captures both the code and data aspects of ML pipelines.
+Hence, we can populate the {\GML} graph with datasets from different sources, such as OpenML and Kaggle, and pipelines applied on these datasets.
+Figure \ref{abstraction_figure} shows the {\GML} graph corresponding to the code snippet in Figure~\ref{running_ex}. {\sysname} utilizes {\GML} to train a model based on a large set of pipelines associated with similar datasets.
 For example, a \textit{pandas.read\_csv} node will be linked to the used table node, i.e., csv file.
 In some cases, the code, which reads a csv file, does not explicitly mention the dataset name.
-The ML pipelines are usually associated with datasets, such as Kaggle pipelines and datasets, as shown in Figure~\ref{fig:overview}. {\sysname} uses this information to predict a dataset node.
+The pipelines are usually associated with datasets, such as Kaggle pipelines and datasets, as shown in Figure~\ref{fig:mining}.